 Outside of the research itself, there was also a significant element of wider community engagement activity.
 For example, London Bulgarian Association organised walks across London for members of their community and other Londoners and arranged a rose planting event in a public space in the City of Westminster.
 Whilst the extent of such activity varied across projects, all projects had some element of specific community engagement and with good reason: without it the project would have felt completely different, much more of a process than an active and creative community-led project.
-In essence, this work helped to bring communities together, find their voice and share their stories on their terms.
+In essence, hoto from High Trees.
+Reflecting on the concept of power luring the Intro to Community Organising training this work helped to bring communities together, find their voice and share their stories on their terms.
 It was critical in helping lay the foundations for deeper connection and engagement, and clearly had a significant impact on the success of the research work itself.